 Weather stations typically include a battery backup if there isn’t enough sunlight (all of the models we recommend do).
-Regardless of where it is installed, we recommend using lithium batteries, as they perform better in colder temperatures than traditional batteries.
-Most home weather stations will operate without much trouble down to temperatures of -20C, although any battery will have reduced battery life when temperatures fall below 0C for extended periods.
+Regardless of where it is installed, we recommend using lithium batteries, which perform better in colder temperatures than traditional batteries.
+Most home weather stations will operate without much trouble at temperatures of -20C, although any battery will have reduced battery life when temperatures fall below 0C for extended periods.
 We do not recommend installing home weather stations in climates where temperatures are well below freezing for much of the winter.

 I don’t live in Canada.
 Can I still buy these weather stations?

 Sorry US readers, but Ambient Weather is the exclusive seller of Ecowitt stations in the US under their brand, see our homepage for our recommendations (some Ecowitt accessories are available in the US store, though).
 Ecowitt is available in many countries outside of the United States.
 While the prices below are in CAD, your local Amazon site might carry the weather station if you’re outside the US or Canada.

 We have a much more detailed FAQ and installation tips on our US weather station page.

 Best Home Weather Stations in Canada